SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 As of 2019, Australians and Canadians are still the ones who most fully embrace the ICAO 2006 SMS mandate.
 These requirements are explained in ICAO Document 9859.

 The rest of the world can learn from the growing pains suffered by Canadians and Australians during their SMS implementations.
-For those of us that have been following SMS from the beginning, we have been able to identify trends in their SMS implementation processes.
+For those of us who have been following SMS from the beginning, we have been able to identify trends in their SMS implementation processes.

 Since these two countries paved the "SMS way," countries following in their footsteps can leapfrog technological hurdles faced earlier by these two countries.
 "Leapfrogging" is a concept that you may run into during business and economic discussions.
 The best example that always sticks with me from my college days is the "mobile phone" example.